Sample Variance

 Example: George Samson is responsible for quality assurance at Integrated Electronics.
 He has asked you to established a quality monitoring process for the manufacture of control device A. The variability of the electrical resistance, measured in ohms, is critical for this device.
 Manufacturing standards specify a standard deviation of 3.6, the population distribution of resistance measures is normal.
 The monitoring process requires that a random sample of n = 6 observations be obtained from the population of devices and the sample variance computed.
 Determine an upper limit for the sample variance such that the probability of exceeding this limit, given a population standard deviation of 3.6, is less than 0.05.

-Solution: For this problem we have n = 6 and=12.96.
-Using the chi-square distribution, we can state that
+Solution: For this problem we have n = 6 and

 If the sample variance, s2, from a random sample of size n = 6 exceeds 28.69, there is strong evidence to suspect that the population variance exceeds 12.96 and that the manufacturing process should be halted and appropriate adjustments performed.